Actions we have taken and our responsibilities

 - having opened all of the windows

 Susan & Jenny with PPE (masks, gloves, aprons) will enter the cottages to remove the bagged rubbish and linen.
 They will also bag and remove all pillows, duvets and mattress protectors for cleaning.

 We will then pre-clean disinfect the mattress, sofas, kitchen surfaces and bathrooms with Envirosafe SF (food safe) EN14476 for kitchens and Envirosafe Multi Surface EN14476.

 We will load the dish washers with all cutlery and glassware that you would put to your mouth and put on 70 degree cycle.

 Our cleaning team will arrive and clean to their usual extremely high standard.
-All soft furnishings will be steam cleaned.
+All soft furnishings will be steam cleaned and fogged.
 All walls are wiped, light switches and plug sockets cleaned.
 We have a hoover with a hepa filter to protect the cleaning staff and filter the air.
 We have changeable mop heads and will change between properties.

 Once the cottage is clean the new pillows, duvets and mattress protectors and linen are brought into the cottages and put on the beds.

 Susan & Jenny will quality control and do an after-clean disinfectant spay.
 Covering all high touch areas and surfaces identified as a risk in our cottage risk assessments.
 All light switches, door handles, remote controls, toaster & kettle switches, window openers, handrails will be disinfected as well as all surfaces including the floor, furniture, carpets & curtains.